raag/OpenAI-API-test/readme.md

 ## OpenAI API Test

-This is a test of the openAI API.
+This is a test of the openAI's API.

 It simulates a virtual assistant over voice.